Thérèse Murphy

 Research Focus

 Professor Thérèse Murphy's work focuses on human rights law and practice.
-She is particularly interested in health and human rights, including the right to science and the relationship between new technologies and human rights.
+She is particularly interested in health and human rights, including the right to science.

 Interests